 As the number of coronavirus cases continues to go up, gun sales are rising too.
 That seems to trouble officials in New York’s Nassau County.
-Last week, Police Commissioner Patrick Ryder admitted some residents “are concerned that they need to protect themselves.”
+In March, Police Commissioner Patrick Ryder admitted some residents “are concerned that they need to protect themselves.”

 However, Ryder insisted that “the Nassau County Police Department will protect you.”
 He didn’t explain why police didn’t protect any of the 16 people who were murdered in his county last year.